 I have been sailing the sea since I was a child, and I can guarantee you that around the world you will not find clearer water than that the one in North Sardinia.
 It ranges from dazzling azur to deep blue, via the emerald green that gives its name to this magnificent stretch of sea, the Emerald Coast, perfect for a sailing vacation.

-Not to be missed is the tour of the renowedMaddalena Archipelago, while it is possible to push southward to Tavolara, or westward by heading overAsinara Island.
+Not to be missed is the tour of the renowedMaddalena Archipelago, while it is possible to push southward to Tavolara, or northward by heading to the southern Corsica.

 Maddalena Archipelago